chrisroadmap/ar6/README.md

 Highly recommend doing this in a virtual environment to not screw up your python installation.
 Conda works well.

 # Order
-- solar forcing
-- volcanic forcing
+- run the notebooks in numerical order.

+# Data
+Most large datasets are automatically downloaded, but some cannot be
-- SSP forcing
+- Glossac
-- bang into two layer model
+- Toohey & Sigl

+# Credits
+- Glen Harris and Mark Ringer for the two layer climate model, and the CMIP6 tunings